Waheed Muzhda: Early life

 Muzhda was born in 1953 in Baghlan province.
 He completed his elementary education at Habibia High School in Kabul, and later earned a bachelor's degree in economics from Kabul University.

 Soviet-Afghan war

-During the Soviet Afghan war, Muzhda was a part Afghan Mujahideen and wrote several anti-Soviet poetry.
-Despite being part of Mujahideen, Muzhda never picked a gun or took part in battle against the Soviet troops.
-In 1989, Time magazine reported that Muzhda was working as a translator for Dr Abdullah Azzam, a leader of Afghan Arabs—foreign fighters who had travelled to Afghanistan to help their fellow Muslims in opposition to the Soviet occupation of Afghanistan.
+During the Soviet Afghan war, Muzhda was a part Afghan Mujahideen and wrote several anti-Soviet poetry.<ref name="wapo"/ In 1989, Time magazine reported that Muzhda was working as a translator for Dr Abdullah Azzam, a leader of Afghan Arabs—foreign fighters who had travelled to Afghanistan to help their fellow Muslims in opposition to the Soviet occupation of Afghanistan.

 After Taliban took control of Afghanistan, Muzhda worked at Taliban's Foreign Ministry.
 However, he was never a part of any Taliban religious militia.
 After the fall of Taliban in 2001, Muzhda continued to stay in Kabul and started working for the new Afghan government.

 Later career

 In 2013, during an interview with German newspaper Die Presse, Muzhda said that Taliban and Iran had links with each other since 2009 and these links have been ignored by the European and US media.
 He stated that Iran was supporting Taliban because it wanted to get rid of United States presence in Afghanistan.

 Following the killing of Osama bin Laden, Muzdha, while talking to Associated Press (AP), said: "I think now is an opportunity for the Taliban to end their relations with al-Qaeda."
 Muzdha insisted that the Taliban's ties to bin Laden had weakened prior to his death.

 On 9 April 2012, Al Jazeera quoted Muzhda after former colleague Abdul Salam Zaeef fled Afghanistan for the United Arab Emirates.
 Zaeef, like Muzhda, had worked in the Taliban's Foreign Ministry, and had served as the Taliban's Ambassador to Pakistan.

 Zaeef was held in the controversial Guantanamo Bay detention camps, in Cuba.

 Following his release, he served as a key intermediary between his former colleagues within the Taliban and American peace negotiators and he had been the target of repeated night raids.

 Muzhda explained that many other former Guantanamo captives who had been the target of night raids had been killed, not captured, and that Zaeef feared that US special forces would kill him in a future raid if he didn't leave Afghanistan.

 Muzhda was also working toward ending war in Afghanistan and was actively involved in peace process.
 Qazi Hafizurrahman Naqi, an Afghan political analyst and a religious scholar, described the role of Muzhda as 'critical for bringing peace in Afghanistan'.
 He stated that 'Muzhda murder was stab in the back for the peace process'.